pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 Panorama Stitching
 ------------------

-This example stitches three images into a seamless panorama using several tools in scikit-image, including feature detection, RANdom SAmple Consensus (RANSAC), graph theory, and affine transformations.
-The images used in this example are available at https://github.com/scikit-image/skimage-tutorials/tree/master/images/pano named `JDW_9*.jpg`.
+This example stitches three images into a seamless panorama using several tools in scikit-image, including feature detection [Rub11]_, RANdom SAmple Consensus (RANSAC) [Fis81]_, graph theory, and affine transformations.
+The images used in this example are available at https://github.com/scikit-image/skimage-tutorials/tree/master/images/pano named ``JDW_9*.jpg``, released under the CC-BY 4.0 by the author.

 Load images
 ***********

-The `io` module in scikit-image allows images to be loaded and saved.
+The ``io`` module in scikit-image allows images to be loaded and saved.
 In this case the color panorama images will be loaded into an iterable `ImageCollection`, though one could also load them individually.

 .. code-block:: python